Camping trailer & Jeep JK Unlimited

 The Jeep has a towing capacity of 2000lb, the Prolite Mini 13 camping trailer is around 1500lb when loaded and is equipped with electrical brakes.

-The Jeep DOES NOT have the tow-package installed, so this is the standard, unmodified Sahara 2013 model.
-We installed the hitch receiver a while ago to mount a bicycle rack and we also connected the 4-pin electrical adapter at the same time.
+Our Jeep DOES NOT have the tow-package installed, so this is the standard, unmodified Sahara 2013 model.
+We installed the hitch receiver a while ago to mount a bicycle rack and connected the 4-pin electrical adapter at the same time.
 The Prolite Mini trailer uses a round 7-pin connector.
 The MOPAR 7-pin wiring harness was not really designed for a brake controller and needed some minor adjustments.
 The Brake Controller is from Tekonsha and sits on the dash.

 This setup works great but has a few flaws: